careerbuilder/DataScienceAPIDocumentation/ParseAndNormalize.md

 * **document** (Required) -- A .doc, .docx, .pdf, .rtf, .txt, .odt, .wps, and .pages documents given in a BASE64 encoded string.
 Please note that the .pages format is not accepted by Textkernel; you will need to specify another parser.

 * **language** (Optional) -- ISO 639-1 language code.
-If this parameter is not provided will run language detection on the provided document to get a language code.
+If this parameter is not provided the service will run language detection on the provided document to get a language code.

 Response Structure